 - Restrict access to the bathroom when not in use – You can install safety gates so your kid can’t enter the bathroom without your supervision.
 This is probably the faster and easiest way to babyproof the bathroom in full.

-- Lock the bathroom cabinets – Just like in the kitchen, any cabinets that contain pills, cleaning products and other dangerous items must be locked.
+- Lock the bathroom cabinets – Just like in the kitchen, any cabinets that contain pills, cleaning products, and other dangerous items must be locked.
 Any sharp objects must be put out of sight and reach.
 Store any deodorants, shampoo and body wash products as high up as possible, so the kids can’t access them.

-- Do not let large amounts of water to form – Even an inch of standing water can be dangerous for a small child.
+- Do not let large amounts of water pool – Even an inch of standing water can be dangerous for a small child.
 Therefore, it is highly recommended to secure the toilet with a lock.
 Also, make sure to drain the water from the bathtub immediately after use and never leave a full tub unattended!

 - Remove all electric appliances – Make sure to put away all appliances which are not in use – hair dryers, hair straighteners, etc. Curious kids could manage to get to them and decide to throw them in the water.
 This can be very dangerous if they are plugged in.